darrennicol75/Group-Project/README.md

 The leaderboard bug puts the lowest scoring individual at the base of the chart

-An original extension was also to offset a carbon score by adding the ability or at least the calculation and loction of carbon credits but it was deemed as a nice to have and we ran out of time.
+An original extension was also to offset a carbon score by adding the ability or at least the calculation and location of carbon credits but it was deemed as a nice to have and we ran out of time.